 Another place to check is your bathroom, more specifically, your toilets.
 Toilet leaks, although often silent, can waste hundreds of gallons of water.
 Over time, a small leak can add up to significant amounts of wasted water and money.
 To determine if your toilet has a leak, remove the tank lid and place drops of food coloring in the toilet tank.
 Wait for at least 30 minutes without flushing and look into the bowl to see if any color came through.
 If the water is clear, then your toilet isn’t leaking, otherwise, you should start thinking about repairs.

 Water leaks around the home are easy to detect and easy to repair.
 As long as you have the right tools and guidance, you can have those leaks under control in no time.
 That said, for a more thorough inspection, turn to Handyman Connection of Lexington.
 We can provide you with the necessary repairs and solutions to ensure the safety of your home.
-Contact us at (859) 276-1811 to schedule a free estimate today.
+Contact us at (859) 276-1811 to schedule an estimate today.